odCat/gtypist/lessons/ktdvorak_abcd.typ

 D:Tia Carrere stars, narrates, and is the director in this torrid adaptation.
  :Gertrude, in her aristocratic grandeur, returned the carrots at the restaurant.
  :The Enterprise surprised Picard as it crisscrossed the restricted stratosphere.
- :Ritter, a character actor, returned an uproarious retort to the irritating chairperson.
+ :Ritter, a character actor, returned an uproarious retort to the irritating *:LESSON15_D5
-*:LESSON15_D5
 I:(5)
-D:The rhetoric, the grandeur, and the scripture interpretation surprised the churchgoer.
- :The choreographer restrained his rather strong terpsichorean urges, and did not dance.
- :The oceanographer reports that the interior pressure is inappropriate and erroneous, and orders the radar operator to intercept the pursuer.
- :Ed Harris stars as an arrogant and treacherous paratrooper, interpreting, in error, orders to torture a geriatric instructor.
+D:The rhetoric, the grandeur, and the scripture interpretation surprised the :The choreographer restrained his rather strong terpsichorean urges, and did not :The oceanographer reports that the interior pressure is inappropriate and :Ed Harris stars as an arrogant and treacherous paratrooper, interpreting, in *:LESSON15_D6
-*:LESSON15_D6
 I:(6)
-D:Though his side has surrendered, he continues to oppress and interrogate the retired grandparent.
- :The aggressor is arrested, arraigned, tried, and, appropriate to the horrors he practiced, prosecuted and incarcerated.
- :The granddaughter, a stenographer, nurtures her grandpa, and he recuperates, though his arthritis returns.
- :In retrospect, that paragraph incorporated a preposterous R proportion.
+D:Though his side has surrendered, he continues to oppress and interrogate the :The aggressor is arrested, arraigned, tried, and, appropriate to the horrors he :The granddaughter, a stenographer, nurtures her grandpa, and he recuperates, :In retrospect, that paragraph incorporated a preposterous R proportion.
 G:E_LESSON15